In the Deep End: Vigil’s Production Secrets Uncovered

 “We did some testing in the submarine set with our Steadicam and B camera operator Martin Newstead, but some adjustments had to be made so that the Steadicam was able to take full advantage.
 We wanted the camera to be constantly moving and flowing through the environment – never letting it get too static, not to distract from the pace of the story,” says Gray.
 “We [Gray, gaffer Paul Jarvis and best boy Paul Bates] also worked with Tom to integrate a full range of Astera LED tubes into the set – and that all went back through a DMX, to be managed via tablet.
 This gave me complete control over every source on the sub – I could envision quite complex lighting changes.”

-Lighting choices were driven by a submarine’s unique and mythical ability to descend below the surface for long periods of time.
-Since Trident subs are nuclear powered, they theoretically have limited endurance – though, in practice, last 90 days at sea, based on food stores and crew stamina.
-This was also the case for HMS Vigil and DCI Silva’s journey on-board.
+Lighting choices on the submarine were driven by its mythical ability to descend below the surface for long periods of time.
+Since ballistic subs are nuclear powered, they theoretically have limited endurance – though, in practice, last 90 days at sea, due to finite food stores and depleting crew stamina.
+This was also the case for DCI Silva’s journey.

 “We wanted to play with opposing colour tones throughout the series, because there’s also the investigation that takes place back on land.
 For that, we leaned into tones that were representative of the real world and relied on natural lighting,” comments Gray.
 “In the sub, the tones are very acidic and man-made.”